Qodedstuff/twitter-reply-app/README.md

 - Fetches tweet content automatically from a pasted link (via Twitter's oembed and syndication endpoints), with manual text entry as a fallback
 - Generates all 10 replies in one action, in a selected tone (Witty, Professional, Supportive, or Casual)
 - Per-row controls: **Reload** to regenerate a fresh variation, **Copy** to clipboard, or **Send** to open X's reply composer pre-filled with the generated reply
-- Replies come back clean — no hashtags, emojis, or quotation marks — and stay under 280 characters
+- Replies come back clean, no hashtags, emojis, or quotation marks and stay under 280 characters
 - Status indicators per row show fetch/generation progress and errors (timeouts, fetch failures, rate limits)

 ## Tech stack

 - **Frontend:** HTML/JS
 - **Backend:** Netlify serverless function (`netlify/functions/aiReply.js`)
-- **AI:** Groq API — Llama 3.3 70B Versatile
+- **AI:** Groq API, Llama 3.3 70B Versatile
 - **Deployment:** Netlify

 ## How it works